MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-pcgetdeviceproperty.md

 ### -param DeviceProperty [in]

-Specifies the Plug and Play device property that is requested.
-For a list of property specifier values, see the following Remarks section.
+A <a href="/windows-hardware/drivers/ddi/wdm/ne-wdm-device_registry_property">DEVICE_REGISTRY_PROPERTY</a>-typed enumerator that identifies the device property to be retrieved.

 ### -param BufferLength [in]